-- 1. Proof of financial support for the cost of attendance (\$63,389) for one year at LMU-DCOM; this may be satisfied by submitting one of the following documents: - An actual bank statement or official notarized statement from a bank showing proof of support in U.S. dollars; or - A completed Form I-134, Affidavit of Support; - 2.
+- 1. Proof of financial support for the cost of attendance (\$68,717) for one year at LMU-CVM; this may be satisfied by submitting one of the following documents: - An actual bank statement or official notarized statement from a bank showing proof of support in U.S. dollars; or - A completed Form I-134, Affidavit of Support.
+This form will be sent to you if your sponsor is already in the United States. - 2.
 If bringing dependents (spouse and/or children), you must furnish complete information on each and additional documentation of support (\$5,000) for each dependent.

-All documentation required to issue an I-20 should be submitted to: Conrad Daniels, Lincoln Memorial University, 6965 Cumberland Gap Parkway, Harrogate

-TN 37752.
-It must be received by May 1 or within 30 days of your receipt of official acceptance to LMU-DCOM if accepted after April 30.
+All documentation required to issue an I-20 should be submitted to: Conrad Daniels, Lincoln Memorial University, 6965 Cumberland Gap Parkway, Harrogate TN 37752.
+It must be received by May 1 or within 30 days of your receipt of official acceptance to LMU-CVM if accepted after April 30.

 The college reserves the right to request additional information if not satisfied with any information received.
-An I-20 will be issued only after receipt of the items mentioned above and the college is satisfied that you have sufficient financial support to see you through four years of medical school.
+An I-20 will be issued only after receipt of the items mentioned above and the college is satisfied that you have sufficient financial support to see you through four years of veterinary school.